maksuda-islam/maksuda-islam/README.md

 * Hello, Welcome to my github profile!
 * I am Maksuda Islam Lima
-* I am a final year undergrad Software Engineering student and currently focusing on Web Development and NLP
+* I am a final year undergrad Software Engineering student and currently focused on Web Development and NLP
 * How to reach me -> https://www.linkedin.com/in/maksuda-islam-lima-063/